liangzifei/MR-TOD-net/README.md

 # 2. How to use MR-TOD-Net?
 1. Predict the TOD from diffusion MRI without training:

-Use our trained deep neural networks to predict FOD from RAW diffusion MRI signals, by input the same graindient scanned data.
+Use our pre-trained neural networks to predict TOD from RAW diffusion MRI data, the diffusion gradient table can be found under ./Data acquisition.

-Our trained model uploaded as https://osf.io/hda8r/
+Our trained model uploaded and can be found at https://osf.io/hda8r/

 2. Train you own neural network: